Master of Special Education

 Programs of study leading to initial licensure or advanced preparation are both available.

 Applications are accepted year-round.
-We recommend applications by April 15 for summer or fall semesters and by October 15 for spring semester.
+We recommend applications by April 15 for the fall semester and by October 15 for the spring semester.

 Students will develop an in-depth understanding of special education policy and law, student characteristics, instructional methods, assessment, behavior management, and working collaboratively with families.
 They will be familiar with the professional literature related foundations and research in special education related to their area of emphasis.
 Teacher leadership is stressed with graduates able to interpret and evaluate research findings and apply them to special education and early intervention settings.

 - Passing scores Praxis Core Academic Skills for Educators in Reading, Writing, and Math or CBEST.
 If you provide evidence of a Nevada Teaching License without a provision for the basic skills test or have a master's degree in another area, you are exempt from this requirement.